liamcottle/rnode-flasher/README.md

 ## How does it work?

-I wanted something simple, for flashing firmware to a RAK4631 in a web browser.
+I wanted something simple, for flashing RNode firmware to a nRF52 RAK4631 in a web browser.

 So, I spent a bit of time working through the source code of [adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil) and wrote a javascript implementation of [dfu_transport_serial.py](https://github.com/adafruit/Adafruit_nRF52_nrfutil/blob/master/nordicsemi/dfu/dfu_transport_serial.py)